Welcome to Kookaburra Class!

 Welcome to Koala Class!

 Our teacher is Miss Weller firstname.lastname@example.org.
 Our teaching assistants are Mrs Wood and Mrs Hennessy.

 Welcome to Kangaroo Class!

-Our teacher is Mrs Genc email@example.com and our teaching assistant is Mrs Gilman.
+Our teacher is Miss Tustin email@example.com.
+Our teaching assistants is Mrs Gilman and Mrs Hennessy.

-Welcome back - we hope you all had a relaxing Easter break.
+Welcome back - we hope you all had a relaxing Summer break.
 Below is an outline of our learning over the coming two terms.